China: Language, Cultures, and Ethnic Minorities

 Minority Areas Field Excursion

-The two-week minority areas excursion includes the Bai areas of Dali, the Naxi ancient town of Lijiang, and the Tibetan areas of northwestern Yunnan.
-The itinerary changes each semester to include less visited sites and rural areas vital to understanding modern China and its vast inequalities.
+The two-week minority areas excursion involves deep and varied experiential learning opportunities in the Bai areas of Dali, the Naxi ancient town of Lijiang, and the Tibetan areas of northwestern Yunnan.
+The itinerary changes each semester to include less-visited sites and rural areas vital to understanding modern China’s vast diversity and many inequalities.
 Students engage with local residents through visits to religious temples and monasteries, nature reserves, local markets, orphanages, schools, and factories.
-Immediately preceding the Independent Study Project (ISP) period, this excursion forms the core of the travel portion of the program, and exposes students to myriad possibilities and contacts for their ISP.
+Immediately preceding the Independent Study Project (ISP) period, this excursion forms the core of the travel portion of the program and exposes students to myriad possibilities and contacts for their ISP.

 Duration: 15 weeks